 - Any unused allowance can’t be rolled over to the next financial year.

-- Only a parent or guardian can open a Junior ISA for their child, but anyone such as a family or friends can contribute towards their annual allowance.
+- Only a parent or guardian can open a Junior ISA for their child, but anyone such as a family member, including grandparents, or friends can contribute towards their annual allowance.

 - Your child won’t be able to access these funds until they turn 18 years old.